CMS logo

 Fermilab logo

 Source code and other project information for frontier client (implemented in C and C++) and frontier server (implemented as a java tomcat servlet) is freely available as open source, mostly under the Fermilab Fermitools license (a BSD license).
-Here are instructions for deploying squid for CMS and instructions for deploying squid for ATLAS.
+The Frontier project maintains a squid distribution that has some big fixes and pre-configuration for supporting the Frontier application.
 Here's a brief introduction to the CMS Frontier architecture.

-(that's an image to prevent spam so you can't click on it or copy/paste it, sorry).
+(these are images to prevent spam so you can't click on them or copy/paste them, sorry).